 Akayama slept and melted into an acre of thin liquid buffeted by waves.

-Her magma vents had spawned three islands.
-She swam to the closest, the smallest, and shambled ashore like a boneless octopus.
+Her magma-vents had spawned three islands.
+She swam to the closest, the smallest, and shambled ashore like an octopus.
 The island was sandy and barren.
 Surely nothing could live here.

 She heard a chirp.